 Employees working for companies that provide student loan repayment assistance as a benefit may be able to get even more out of that perk by refinancing their student loans at lower interest rates, freeing up more of their income to save for retirement.

 There are two different approaches to refinancing student loans to save more for retirement:

 - Lower your monthly payment.
 Borrowers can lower their monthly student loan payments by refinancing into loans with lower interest rates and longer repayment terms.
 So if you’re not able to take advantage of an employer match on your 401(k), lowering your monthly payment could help you do that.

-- Borrowers who use Credible to refinance into loans with longer repayment terms achieve rate reductions averaging 1.36 percentage points, while lowering their student loan payments by $218 a month on average.
-The tradeoff of to that approach is that the total cost of repaying $49,000 in debt goes up by $5,051, on average.
+- Borrowers who use Credible to refinance into loans with longer repayment terms have lowered their monthly payment and interest rate.
+The tradeoff of to that approach is that the total cost of repayment can climb.

 - Accelerate your loan payoff.
 If you’re already able to take advantage of an employer 401(k) match, refinancing into a loan with a shorter repayment term can allow you to pay your student loans off faster.